fioritracker/help/docs/usecases/SPS03/test-users.md

 # Centralized test users lists with passwords

-Shared test users list: Once your custom app is ready, your SAP Fiori developer can dive in for unit testing and see exactly what the SAP Functional expert will see in his testing.
+Using shared test users is a recommended method for making the work of SAP functionals and SAP Fiori developers more efficient.
+Once the custom or extended app is ready, the SAP Fiori developer can unit test it by observing the same results the SAP Functional expert had.
+The test users have the same roles as production users will get.

-However, test users face access issues like blocked access, expired passwords, and frequent changes, delaying sign-offs and production releases.
+Many projects email the test user list to project members.
+But users get blocked, and their passwords expire and change, causing unnecessary delays in signing off and releasing changes to production.

 Instead of scrambling with e-mailed lists, you can rely on the Test User app.
 This handy app logs all our test users, centralizes management and is accessible to everyone in the QA system.